About

 In 2002, he received the Outstanding Teacher Award at AU.
 In 2004, he won the Curriculum Innovation Award of the American Society for Public Administration.
 From 2002-2004, he was an elected member of the Board of Directors of the Organizational Behavior Teaching Society for Management Educators, a group of 650 professors worldwide.

 In 1999, he was selected by the U.S. State Department to be a Fulbright Professor in Hungary, and taught leadership at Eötvös Loránd University in Budapest.
-He speaks Hungarian.

 Applying Otto Rank's existential-humanistic approach, he has consulted on leader development to corporate, government and civil society organizations around the world.
-Clients include Pfizer Corporation; Boeing Corporation; the World Bank; the European Commission in Brussels and Luxembourg; the European Environmental Agency in Copenhagen; the Prime Minister’s Office in Tallinn, Estonia; the National Research University’s Higher School of Economics in Moscow and St. Petersburg; the Moscow State University of Pedagogy; the University of Haifa; the Philippine Academy of Development; almost all agencies of the US Government, including the intelligence community; and the Department of Human Services in the City of Alexandria in the US.
+Clients included Pfizer Corporation; Boeing Corporation; the World Bank; the European Commission in Brussels and Luxembourg; the European Environmental Agency in Copenhagen; the Prime Minister’s Office in Tallinn, Estonia; the National Research University’s Higher School of Economics in Moscow and St. Petersburg; the Moscow State University of Pedagogy; the University of Haifa; the Philippine Academy of Development; almost all agencies of the US Government, and the Department of Human Services in the City of Alexandria in the US.

 Other Works